dataq-instruments/FixWinDaqHeader/README.md

 Copy the corrupted WinDaq file to the same folder where fix_windaq.exe is located.

+Run the utility using the following command:

+fix_windaq.exe SAMPLE.WDQ

-Run the utility using the following command: fix_windaq.exe SAMPLE.WDQ, where SAMPLE.WDQ is a corrupted sample WinDaq file in this folder for testing purpose.
+where SAMPLE.WDQ is a corrupted sample WinDaq file in this folder for testing purpose.

 This will generate a repaired version named SAMPLE_MODIFIED.WDQ.